ELC/elc.github.io-content/blog/2022-recursion-in-python.md

 Fibonacci, it is not trivial to use a tree approach that reduces the number of recursive calls.
 A known solution called Fast Doubling has been discovered.
-Deriving this implementation requires a lot of effort and mathematical knowledge, such approach may not apply to other functions.
+Deriving this implementation requires a lot of effort and mathematical knowledge, such an approach may not apply to other functions.

 The Fast Doubling Implementation is as follows: